dashohoxha/killercoda-scenarios/pw/step1.md

    `./run.sh`{{execute}}

-5. While the test scripts are running, check the help:
+5. While the test scripts are running, check the help on the first
+   terminal:

    T1: `cd ~/pw/`{{execute T1}}